qwertie/learn-react/docs/tutorial-1.md

 Even some advanced browser features have polyfills.
 Have you heard of WebAssembly, which lets you run C/C++ code in a browser?
 There's a [JavaScript polyfill](https://github.com/lukewagner/polyfill-prototype-1) for it!

 This code refers to one of the other unique things about JavaScript, the idea of prototypes.
-Prototypes correspond *very roughly* to classes in other languages, so what this code is doing is actually changing the definition of the *String* data type.
+Prototypes correspond *roughly* to classes in other languages, so what this code is doing is actually changing the definition of the *String* data type.
 Afterward when you write `'string'.startsWith()` it will call this polyfill (if  `String.prototype.startsWith` was not already defined).
 There are various articles out there to teach you about prototypes and prototypical inheritance, e.g. [this one](https://hackernoon.com/understanding-javascript-prototype-and-inheritance-d55a9a23bde2).

 ### Credit ###